 As this field involves a detailed study of microorganisms, the most prominent Microbiology jobs can be found in the research and development sector.
 You can explore a plethora of government jobs in Microbiology as well as private sector opportunities for building a successful career in Microbiology.
 Mainly, the technical jobs in Microbiology can be pursued by seeking higher-level degrees like MS or MSc Microbiology but you can also target some of the entry-level jobs after completing UG courses in the field like BSc Microbiology.
-With the widespread of applications of Microbiology, the employment areas in which graduates can seek job opportunities are increasing day-by-day.
+With the widespread applications of Microbiology, the employment areas in which graduates can seek job opportunities are increasing day by day.
 Here are some of the sectors offering lucrative and promising Microbiology jobs:

 - Environmental Studies